-Jack Monroe wins Katie Hopkins libel tweet case - BBC News
+Food writer wins Katie Hopkins libel battle

 "I sued her for libel, and I won."

-The case arose after Twitter users highlighted the daubing of a London memorial to the women of World War Two - written profanities were directed at the Conservative Party during an anti-austerity demonstration.
+The case arose after some Twitter users highlighted an anti-Conservative profanity daubed on a memorial to the women of World War Two during an anti-austerity demonstration.

-Ms Monroe took legal action over what her lawyer told the judge was a "widely published allegation" that she had "either vandalised a war memorial or approved of such an act", an allegation that would "inevitably cause serious damage to reputation".
+In May 2015 Ms Hopkins tweeted: "@MsJackMonroe scrawled on any memorials recently?
+Vandalised the memory of those who fought for your freedom.
+Grandma got any more medals?"

+The judge ruled that the tweet "meant that Ms Monroe condoned and approved of scrawling on war memorials, vandalising monuments commemorating those who fought for her freedom".

+He found that a second tweet from Ms Hopkins "meant that Ms Monroe condoned and approved of the fact that in the course of an anti-government protest there had been vandalisation by obscene graffiti of the women's war memorial in Whitehall, a monument to those who fought for her freedom"

+The judge added: "These are meanings with a defamatory tendency, which were published to thousands."

-Jonathan Price, for Hopkins, told the judge that "this relatively trivial dispute arose and was resolved on Twitter in a period of several hours".
+Jonathan Price, for Ms Hopkins, who is well known for airing controversial views, told the judge that "this relatively trivial dispute arose and was resolved on Twitter in a period of several hours".

 He argued that "no lasting harm, and certainly no serious harm" had been caused to Ms Monroe's reputation.

-Hopkins had "mistakenly" used Ms Monroe's Twitter handle instead of that of another columnist who had written about the war memorial incident, he said.
+Ms Hopkins had "mistakenly" used Ms Monroe's Twitter handle instead of that of another columnist who had written about the war memorial incident, he said.

+Ms Monroe comes from a family with military connections - her father was in the British Army for seven years, while one of her brothers is a flying officer in the RAF.

+The judge said he accepted Ms Monroe's unchallenged evidence that "as a proud member of a military family and a feminist" she was "sickened" by the graffiti.

-Mr Justice Warby ruled that "whilst the claimant may not have proved that her reputation suffered gravely, I am satisfied that she has established that the publications complained of caused serious harm to her reputation".
+He ruled that "whilst the claimant may not have proved that her reputation suffered gravely, I am satisfied that she has established that the publications complained of caused serious harm to her reputation".

 He said their publication "not only caused Ms Monroe real and substantial distress, but also harm to her reputation which was serious".